lsst-dm/dm_dev_guide/usdf/onboarding.rst

  - Emergency contact: your own personal contact - relative, friend.
  - details of visit and project name: Using SLAC computing resources to collaborate on Rubin Operations.
 Seems optional to include your home institution.

-4)	Once the SLUO registration form is submitted, the VUE center Coordinator receives an email notification of the completed form.
+4)	Once the SLUO registration form is submitted, the Visitor User Employee (VUE) center Coordinator receives an email notification of the completed form.

 5)	The VUE center Coordinator sends an email to the SLAC Point of Contact (POC) listed on the form and asks to confirm the registration.